Kitware/trame/docs/content/docs/cheatsheet.md

 ## Life Cycle

-* on_server_ready : All protocols initialized and available for client to connect
+* on_server_ready : All protocols initialized and available for the client to connect.
-* on_client_connected : Connection established to server
+* on_client_connected : Connection established to server.
-* on_client_exited : Linked to browser "beforeunload" event
+* on_client_exited : Linked to browser "beforeunload" event.
-* on_server_exited : Trame is exiting its event loop
+* on_server_exited : Trame is exiting its event loop.
-* on_server_reload : If callback registered it is use for reloading server side modules
+* on_server_reload : If callback registered it is used to reload server side modules.

 ```python